AREAS OF EXPERIENCE

 Clouse Brown PLLC

-Ms. Avant is an associate in Clouse Brown’s litigation group.
+Ms. Avant is an attorney in Clouse Brown’s litigation group.
 She practices employment law and defends clients before state and federal courts and administrative agencies, including the Equal Employment Opportunity Commission (EEOC), U.S. Department of Labor, and the Texas Workforce Commission.
 Ms. Avant represents and counsels employers and employees in all aspects of employment law, including, but not limited to, discrimination, wrongful termination, breach of employment contracts, trade secrets, covenants not to compete, and wage and hour cases.

 Ms. Avant graduated cum laude from University of Louisiana in 2010, where she earned a B.A. in Political Science.
 In 2013, Ms. Avant received her J.D. and graduated cum laude from Southern Methodist University Dedman School of Law.
 During law school, Ms. Avant was a judicial intern for Chief Justice Ulysses Gene Thibodeaux of the U.S. 3rd Circuit Court of Appeals.